Harnessing Geometric Constraints from Emotion Labels to improve Face Verification: Examined Embedding Methods

 \subsection{Compositional Embedding}

 The FBV loss encourages $f$ to organize the embedded examples such that, for each one-shot class, the mini-cluster corresponding to $e_b$ can be reached from the mini-cluster corresponding to $e_a$ simply by adding a fixed basis vector $v_{ab}$.
 However, there may be other \emph{non-linear} mappings from one mini-cluster to another that more faithfully model the data and thereby yield an embedding space that separates the one-shot classes more accurately.
 With this goal in mind, we expand on the idea of \emph{compositional embeddings} (\cite{alfassy2019laso}; \cite{li2020compositional}) by introducing a compositional model $g$ to learn a non-linear map from one auxiliary mini-cluster to another in the embedding space.
-By simultaneously training $g$ and the embedding function $f$, $g$ forces $f$ to align the auxiliary clusters to be separable across all one-shot classes while also potentially improving on one-shot learning.
+Through a joint training procedure, $g$ forces $f$ to align the auxiliary mini-clusters to be separable within each one-shot class while also potentially increasing the separability of the one-shot clusters themselves.